algolia/instantsearch-specs/content/widgets/current-refinements.md

 options:
   - name: includedAttributes
     default: all searchable attributes
-    description: The list of attributes to display
+    description: The attributes to include in the refinements (all by default)
   - name: excludedAttributes
     default: ['query']
-    description: The list of attributes to filter out included attributes
+    description: The attributes to exclude from the refinements ("query" by default)
   - name: transformItems
     description: Function which receives the items, which will be called before displaying them.
 Should return a new array with the same shape as the original array.
 Useful for mapping over the items to transform, remove or reorder them
 ---